1. Document information

 - OPC Foundation

 3.1.
 Mission statement

 Kaspersky Industrial Control Systems Computer Emergency Response Team (ICS CERT) is a special Kaspersky project that aims to accumulate expertise in Industrial Control Systems and Industrial Internet of things cybersecurity and to share knowledge within Kaspersky, with Kaspersky customers and partners and wider audiences, including industrial facility owners, operators, industrial sector regulators and cyber security researchers.

-The constituency of Kaspersky ICS CERT is a private and public sector and governmental organizations.
+The constituency of Kaspersky ICS CERT is a private and public sector.
 Kaspersky ICS CERT provides its services to industrial facility owners and operators, OT integrators, industrial sector regulators, IT/OT cyber security providers, and research teams.
 Pro-active security reports, such as emerging threat alerts, threat landscape analysis reports, and vulnerability advisories as well as materials containing generic analytics are publicly provided for the wider audience.

 3.3.
 Sponsorship and/or affiliation